dapr/community/community-membership.md

 Maintainers *MUST* remain active.
 If they are unresponsive for >3 months, they will be automatically removed unless a super-majority of the other repository maintainers agrees to extend the period to be greater than 3 months.

+## Administrator

+An administrator is a highly experienced Dapr maintainer who has been granted additional permissions to administer the GitHub Dapr org, credentials, and CI/CD infrastructure.

+Administrators have access to credentials equivalent to members of the steering and technical commitee (STC).
+Read [Administrator Role](ADMINISTRATORS.md) for more information.

+### Requirements

+An administrator must be an active Dapr maintainer for a longer time and has deep understanding of the technologies used in Dapr and the CI/CD infrastructure.

+### Responsibilities and privileges

+- Administer the GitHub Dapr org and related CI/CD infrastructure.
+- Perform pre-approved routine maintenance duties and ad-hoc tasks delegated by the STC without making isolated decisions.